jacadzaca/employee-attrition-logistic-regression/README.md

 significant predictors is left.
 2. try following combinations of predictors:
     - Age, BusinessTravel, Gender, DistanceFromHome, JobSatisfaction, MonthlyIncome, OverTime (stereotypically, these factors are most crucial for employees)
-    - MonthlyIncome, NumCompaniesWorked, StockOptionLevel, Gender (these factors should be most crucial from 'homo economicus' viewpoint)
+    - MonthlyIncome, OverTime, StockOptionLevel, DistanceFromHome (these factors should be most crucial from 'homo economicus' viewpoint)
     - Age, PerformanceRating, OverTime, JobInvolvement (stereotypical factors taken into consideration when firing someone)

-We then compare the resulting models using their AIC value and chose the one with lower value as proper.
+To compare the models, we are going to use only 70% of our data-set for traning, and use the other 30% for validation.
+The model that will generate fewer incorrect predictions when applied to the training set will be chosen as the correct one.